 The members were thrilled to learn that the Borough purchased the Hardie property - as it provides a critical link to the trail system that runs from Beechwood Farms to O'hara Community Park.
 The members wanted to help provide more curb appeal to the property entrance from Old Mill Road.
 It was decided that the organization would purchase 50 native trees in honor of each of the clubs' 50 members.
 A few of the dedicated members met on-site on May 4th.
 They removed a large number of invasive plants such as privet, honeysuckle and multiflora rose.
 They then planted river birch, pawpaw, swamp oak, hornbeam, maples, redbud, serviceberry, spicebush, and dogwood trees.
 After watering every tree, they spread mulch and then provided wire cages installed around all the young trees to prevent the deer and rabbits from nibbling the tree trunks.
 Many thanks to Lisa, Bruce and Chase Bowden, Manny Cahouet, Maria Durant, Katie Jones, Nicholas Griswald, Carrie Casey Leemhuis, Missy Marshall, and Brenda Rogers for all their help in creating such a lovely park entrance.

 Garlic Mustard Pull

-The Parks Commission is pleased to share news on the accomplishment of the community volunteers from the spring 2021 Garlic Mustard Pull.
-The Trillium Trail and the entrance to Salamander Park were the two areas where volunteers focused their efforts.
-Held on Saturday, May 8, and 15, over thirty volunteers from the community filled dozens of garbage bags of the invasive weed.
-Many people expressed a renewed discovery of family, friends, community, and the beauty of our lovely parks.
+The Parks Commission is pleased to share news on the accomplishment of the community volunteers from the spring 2022 Garlic Mustard Pull.
+The northern end of the Trillium Trail, Scott Park and Salamander Park were the areas where volunteers focused their efforts.
+Held on Saturday, May 7th, nine volunteers from the community filled twenty-five garbage bags of the invasive weed.
 We thank all who helped this year and look forward to more volunteers next year!